johnpuddephatt/turveyworld/src/pages/yoga.md

 **Workshops @ We are Wellness this Autumn**

-* Yin Yang: Friday 29th September 6.30-8pm
+* Opening the Heart: Yin Yang: Friday 29th September 6.30-8pm
-* Hatha + Restorative Friday 27th October 6.30-8pm
+* Finding some Grounding: Hatha + Restorative Friday 27th October 6.30-8pm

 *For all these workshops if you book 2 weeks in advance you get early bird discount.
 Now available to book.*Sign up online at  <https://wearewellness.co.uk/>